puppetlabs/puppet-docs/toolchain_walkthrough.markdown

 #### Puppet documentation

+> **Note:** The content generated by `puppet doc` is being supplanted by the use of [Puppet Strings](https://github.com/puppetlabs/puppet-strings), but is still used for most of the generated reference documentation.

 Much Puppet code includes what are referred to as "doc strings," generally brief inline documentation made available via the `puppet doc` command.
 The Puppet docs site keeps a copy of Puppet's `puppet doc` output.
 The latest version is linked in the sidebar of the Puppet reference manual:

 <http://docs.puppetlabs.com/puppet/latest>